hpp-io/noosphere-hub/README.md

 We use npm scripts and [Webpack][] as our build system.

-If you are using memcached as a cache, you will have to launch a cache server.
+If you are using hazelcast as a cache, you will have to launch a cache server.
 To start your cache server, run:

 ```
-docker compose -f src/main/docker/memcached.yml up -d
+docker compose -f src/main/docker/hazelcast-management-center.yml up -d
 ```

 Run the following commands in two separate terminals to create a blissful development experience where your browser